U.S. Marine Corps Forces Reserve Band

 Enlisted Bandleader & Staff Non-Commissioned Officer in Charge

-In March of 2022, Master Sergeant Hauser assumed his current role as the Enlisted Bandleader and Staff Non-commissioned Officer In Charge of the Marine Forces Reserve Band in New Orleans, LA.
+In March of 2025, MSgt.
+Phagan assumed his current role as the Enlisted Bandleader / Staff Non-commissioned Officer In Charge of the Marine Forces Reserve Band in New Orleans, LA.

 Read Biography